 To master whole-brain thinking, you need to know how to think analytically with Reason, and how to be creative and use your imagination.
 This is also how you create your experience of life.

 A balanced mind has the capacity to analyse a situation and be creative enough to find the ideal solution.
-Even in modern times, neuroscientists and phycologists describe the left and right hemispheres of the mind as having qualities mostly associated with male or female.
+To arrive at the ideal solution you need to apply analytical thiknkng with emotional intelligence.

-The mind processes information.
-And it is in the control centre that we acquire wisdom in order to make decisions.
+When you act upon knowledge, you acquire wisdom.
 In Buddhism, the resonance of a bell signifies ‘pure wisdom’ because the sound is one of perfect harmony and clarity.